mrminy/Chess/README.md

 # Chess
-Chess game developed in JavaFX as a challenge for me & Mikkel.
+Chess game developed in JavaFX as a challenge.

 #### TODO
 - Move backwards in history